top of page

 Topics: Neurophenomenology; Memory and placemaking; Mirror neurons and empathy in design; Restorative places for human health and wellbeing; Somatic design; Body-conscious design; Forest bathing and the 7 Strategies of landscape design for health; Wayfinding and navigation; Grounding in nature; Spiritual architecture and design for the 21st Century - learning from ancient wisdom; Bridging human sciences and design.

-We are delighted and honored to host these top experts in architecture and human sciences.
-Participants are also invited to present during (selected) afternoon lecture sessions at Seika University.
+MB Japan Faculty: We are delighted and honored to host 12 top experts in architecture and human sciences.
+Participants are also invited to present during (selected) sessions at Kyoto Seika University.
+You may submit your abstract after you register for the program.

 Program